xiangyu2022/LPBkg/python/README.md

 ```python
 BestM(data=sig,g=fb_hat, Mmax=20, rg=[1,35])
 ```
-The selection process based on the deviance test suggests M=3, which we now use to to estimate the comparison density using the dhatL2 function.
+The selection process based on the deviance test suggests M=3, which we now use to estimate the comparison density using the dhatL2 function.

 ```python
 comp_sig=dhatL2(data=sig,g=fb_hat, M=3, Mmax=20, smooth=False,hist_u=True,